Countable real analysis

 and $(b_n)$ is Cauchy.
-So $X^{-1}:=G(b_n)$ is a~cut and $X\cdot X^{-1}=G(a_nb_n)=G(\frac{1}{1},\frac{1}{1},\ds)=1_K$ because $(a_nb_n)\sim(\frac{1}{1},\frac{1}{1},\ds)$.
+So $X^{-1}\equiv G(b_n)$ is a~cut and $X\cdot X^{-1}=G(a_nb_n)=G(\frac{1}{1},\frac{1}{1},\ds)=1_K$ because $(a_nb_n)\sim(\frac{1}{1},\frac{1}{1},\ds)$.

-(ii) Using the definition of $<$ it is trivial that $<$ is irreflexive, and easy to see that it is transitive.
+(ii) It follows from the definition of $<$ that $<$ is irreflexive and transitive.
 We show that $<$ is trichotomic.
 Suppose that $X\ne Y$ are cuts.
-Thus there is an $a\in X\setminus Y$ or a~$b\in Y\setminus X$.
-We discuss the former case, the latter is similar.
-It follows that, in $(\Q,<)$, $Y<a$.
+Then there is an $a\in X\setminus Y$ or a~$b\in Y\setminus X$.
+We consider the former case, the latter is similar.
+It follows that in $(\Q,<)$ one has that $Y<a$.
 Thus $Y\sus X$ and, by Proposition~\ref{prop_lesVerInc}, $X<Y$.